AdaCore/spark2014/lrm/source/statements.rst

 * interactions with anonymous access types
 * forbidden attribute uses in the prefix of the attribute_reference.

-Note: The following 6.1.1 Old attribute rules are not included on the above list; corresponding rules are instead stated explicitly below:
+Note: The following rules are not included on the above list; corresponding rules are instead stated explicitly below:

 * the requirement that an Old attribute_reference must occur in a